 #10 – Increase your daily physical activity

-#11 – Consider taking vitamins:
+#11 – Consider taking vitamins

 Many people are deficient in one or more vitamins and may not know it.
-Some people—such as those on a restrictive diet or those that do not get enough sunlight—are at a higher risk of being vitamin deficient.
+Some people—such as those on a restrictive diet or those who do not get enough sunlight—are at a higher risk of being vitamin deficient.
 The most common nutrient deficiencies that can lead to low energy are that of iron, vitamin B12, vitamin D, and coenzyme Q10.
 If you think you may have a vitamin deficiency, it never hurts to have a talk with your doctor, who, with a simple blood test, can check for most vitamin deficiencies.

 Some doctors recommend certain supplements that help your heart on a cellular level and that can help boost your energy.
 Therefore, if your doctor gives you an okay, consider adding the following supplements to your day:

-- CoQ10 – 100 mg in the softgel form (with breakfast)
+- CoQ10 – 100 mg (with breakfast)